Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Related Work

 \textbf{Multimodal change detection.} A large number of multimodal change detection studies focus on detecting changes between optical and SAR images to alleviate the restriction of weather and atmosphere.
-Due to the scarcity of multimodal data, they tend to build the pixel-wise or graph correlation in an unsupervised manner without considering the deep features, such as the energy-based model \cite{touati2017energy}, coupled dictionary learning \cite{ferraris2019coupled}, Markov random field model \cite{touati2019multimodal}, change vector analysis \cite{chirakkal2022unsupervised}, and graph representation learning \cite{chen2022unsupervised, sun2022structured}.
-As for these deep learning methods, the majority employ an explicit image translation process \cite{luppino2021deep,li2021deep,wu2021commonality}, while others opt for a single-modal change detection backbone to project two heterogeneous images into a shared latent space \cite{shao2021sunet,yang2021dpfl}.
+Due to the scarcity of multimodal data, {the recent studies} tend to build the pixel-wise or graph correlation in an unsupervised manner without considering the deep features, such as the energy-based model \cite{touati2017energy}, coupled dictionary learning \cite{ferraris2019coupled}, Markov random field model \cite{touati2019multimodal}, change vector analysis \cite{chirakkal2022unsupervised}, and graph representation learning \cite{chen2022unsupervised, sun2022structured,sun2021iterative}. {Sun et al. \cite{sun2021iterative} presents an iterative robust graph combined with Markovian co-segmentation, focusing on structure consistency for enhanced detection accuracy.
+The \cite{sun2021structure,sun2022image} further this by employing structure cycle consistency and an improved nonlocal patch-based graph to address noise and sensor differences, showing superior performance across multiple datasets and scenarios.
+These methods signify advancements in unsupervised change detection without the need for labeled data.} Regarding these deep learning approaches, the majority employ an explicit image translation process \cite{luppino2021deep,li2021deep,wu2021commonality}.
+Conversely, some methods prefer a single-modal change detection framework that projects two heterogeneous images into a common latent space \cite{shao2021sunet,yang2021dpfl}.

-Some recent efforts are delving into change detection beyond 2D with multimodal data.
-In \cite{zhang2018change}, the Siamese CNN was employed to detect changes between point clouds obtained from ALS and dense image matching.
-In \cite{zhang2021novel}, the features including color, shape, and elevation maps are manually extracted for change detection between the point cloud and image.
-In \cite{zhang2022photogrammetric}, a multi-source point cloud processing network was devised to detect genuine 3D changes.
-Yet, most of these methods require a time-consuming pre-processing step for modality alignment, which potentially results in information loss.
-Conversely, we directly handle multimodal data across different dimensions inspired by cross-attention mechanisms \cite{chen2021crossvit}.